institute-for-the-prevention-of-design/.github/README.md

 - Preventing design
 - Designing prevention

-People join by imagining their membership, and doing stuff.
+People imagine their membership, and do stuff.
+Always free.